andrea-novara/prenotown/README.md

 prenotown
 =========

-Joomla components to book resources and handle fee payment
+A Joomla! component to book resources and handle fee payment